kkwong44/brainpower/README.md

 ![Screenshot on Page Footer](readme/screenshots/footer-small.png)

 ### Home Page
 The description and instruction are listed on this page.
-Links are provide to access to the game area.
+Links are provided to access to the game area.

 Player can read the description of the game and instruction on how to play the game.
 System for calculating the score also provided.
 Player can access to the game are by clicking the "Play Game" button on the header or the button on the bottom of the page.
+Also, the player can use the menu to navigate to the game page.

 Features on this page
 * Description, Instruction and Scoring System
 * The numbers in description are dynamic and they are from session storage
 * Anchor link to the game area from the header
 * Button Link to the game area via (Play Game) button
+* Menu bar to navigate to the game area

+The numbers in description are dynamic is because the site has been designed so that the game can be changed from the beginning of the main JavaScript.
+For example, change the number of levels in the game.

 *Screenshot - Homepage Features*

 ![Homepage](readme/screenshots/homepage-features.png)

 ### Game Page
 The layout on this page is for the "Numbers Memory Game".
 It is designed to test the player's memory by asking the player to submit the random number that was briefly shown on the screen.
 There are 20 levels and the game start with 4 digits number.
-Difficulties will increase for every 4 levels completed by an extra digit and the game finishes with 8 digits number.
-Time to memorise the number also increase by 0.5 seconds for every 4 levels completed.
+Difficulties will increase in every 4 levels completed by an extra digit and the game finishes with 8 digits number.
+Time to memorise the number also increase by 0.5 seconds in every 4 levels completed.
 The maximum time to complete the game is set to 10 minutes.

 Player is expected to complete 20 levels within 10 minutes.
 For each level a random number will briefly display on the screen then ask the player to submit the same number.
 Each answer submitted will be checked and verified.
 The answer either correct and incorrect.
 Score will be updated accordingly and the player then can proceed to the next level till the end of the game.
 The final score and time used will be display on the screen.
 The player can now play a new game to improve their scores.